NSLS2/bmm-bluesky-by-example/docs/slack.rst

    Bluesky.

    Lesson
-     Obtains Slack development keys and post images and text to Slack using Bluesky.
+     Obtain Slack development keys and uploader tokens.
+Post images and text to Slack using Bluesky.
 This incorporates readily into Bluesky measurement plans.
 At BMM, these tools are used to inform staff and users as XAS scans and other time consuming chores are started and finished.

    Beamline
      `BMM <https://wiki-nsls2.bnl.gov/beamline6BM/index.php?Main_Page>`__